Wake up and smell the...

 Round 2:

 In the second round of judges, we will enlist qualified coffee professionals with experience in cupping and coffee analysis to evaluate the top 6 coffees from each region.
 Each judge will be given a list of supplies to acquire in advance of the tasting to ensure that they are following SCA cupping protocols, including water recipe, grind size, vessel size and type, and coffee to water ratio.
 These judges will receive anonymized coffees in the mail prior to the tasting day.
-On Saturday, September 25th, judging pods will taste together in remote Zoom sessions, and deliberate immediately after tasting.
+Judging pods will then taste together and deliberate immediately after tasting.
 As in previous years, we will use the Roasters Guild Roast Evaluation form.
 Each coffee will be tasted by multiple judges.
 Of the 6 high scorers from each region, 3 will become winners.

 Taylor Sullivan